Why Get Vaccinated?

 What should I look for?

-- Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
-These would usually start a few minutes to a few hours after the vaccination
+- Signs of a severe allergic reaction can include hives, swelling of the face and throat, and difficulty breathing.
+In infants, signs of an allergic reaction might also include fever, sleepiness, and disinterest in eating.
+In older children signs might include a fast heartbeat, dizziness, and weakness.
+These would usually start a few minutes to a few hours after the vaccination.

 What should I do?